aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/print-and-preview/converting-worksheet-to-image-using-imageorprint-options/_index.md

 ---

 {{% alert color="primary" %}}
-This document is designed to provide a detailed understanding of how to convert a worksheet to an image file and apply different image and print options for the image, options like resolution, TIFF compression, image format and page quality.
+This document is designed to provide a detailed understanding of how to convert a worksheet to an image file and apply different image and print options for the image, such as resolution, TIFF compression, image format, and page quality.
 {{% /alert %}}

 ## **Saving Worksheets to Images - Different Approaches**

 Sometimes, you might require presenting your worksheets as a pictorial representation.
-You do need to present the worksheet images into your applications or web pages.
+You need to embed the worksheet images into your applications or web pages.
 You might need to insert the images into a Word document, a PDF file, a PowerPoint presentation, or use them in some other scenario.
-Simply you want a worksheet rendered as an image so that you can use it elsewhere.
+Simply, you want a worksheet rendered as an image so that you can use it elsewhere.
 Aspose.Cells supports converting worksheets in Excel files to images.
-Also, Aspose.Cells supports setting different options like image format, resolution (both vertical and horizontal), image quality, and other image and print options.
+Aspose.Cells also supports setting different options like image format, resolution (both vertical and horizontal), image quality, and other image and print options.

-You might try Office Automation but Office automation has its own drawbacks.
+You might try Office Automation, but Office automation has its own drawbacks.
 There are several reasons and issues involved: for example, security, stability, scalability and speed, price, and features.
-In Short, there are many reasons, with the top one being that Microsoft themselves strongly recommends against Office automation from software solutions.
+In short, there are many reasons, with the top one being that Microsoft itself strongly recommends against Office automation from software solutions.

-This article shows how to create a console application in Visual Studio .NET, perform the conversion of a worksheet to image using different image and print options with a few and simplest lines of code using Aspose.Cells API.
+This article shows how to create a console application in Visual Studio .NET, perform the conversion of a worksheet to an image using different image and print options with a few simple lines of code using the Aspose.Cells API.

-The [**SheetRender**](https://reference.aspose.com/cells/nodejs-cpp/sheetrender/) class represents a worksheet to render images for the worksheet, it has an overloaded [**toImage(number)**](https://reference.aspose.com/cells/nodejs-cpp/sheetrender/#toImage-number-) method that can directly convert a worksheet to image file(s) specified with your desired attributes or options.
-It can return an object that you can Save an image file to the disk/stream.
-There are several image formats supported, e.g BMP, PNG, GIFF, JPEG, TIFF, EMF and so on.
+The [**SheetRender**](https://reference.aspose.com/cells/nodejs-cpp/sheetrender/) class provides functionality to render a worksheet as images.
+It has an overloaded [**toImage(number)**](https://reference.aspose.com/cells/nodejs-cpp/sheetrender/#toImage-number-) method that can directly convert a worksheet to image file(s) with your desired attributes or options.
+It returns an object that you can save as an image file to disk or a stream.
+Several image formats are supported, e.g., BMP, PNG, GIF, JPEG, TIFF, EMF, etc.

-## **Using Aspose.Cells to Convert Worksheet to Image using ImageOrPrint options.**
+## **Using Aspose.Cells to Convert Worksheet to Image using ImageOrPrint options**

 ### **Creating a template workbook in Microsoft Excel**

 I created a new workbook in MS Excel and added some data in the first worksheet.
-Now, I will convert the template file’s worksheet “Sheet1” to an image file “SheetImage.tiff” and will apply different image options like horizontal and vertical resolutions, TiffCompression etc.
+Now, I will convert the template file’s worksheet “Sheet1” to an image file “SheetImage.tiff” and will apply different image options such as horizontal and vertical resolutions, TiffCompression, etc.

 ### **Download and Install Aspose.Cells**